On a Lagrangian formulation of the incompressible Euler equation: Abstract

 \section{Abstract}

 In this paper we show that the incompressible Euler equation on the Sobolev space $H^s(\R^n)$, $s > n/2+1$, can be expressed in Lagrangian coordinates as a geodesic equation on an infinite dimensional manifold.
 Moreover the Christoffel map describing the geodesic equation is real analytic.
+The dynamics in Lagrangian coordinates is described on the group of volume preserving diffeomorphisms, which is an analytic submanifold of the whole diffeomorphism group.
+Furthermore it is shown that a Sobolev class vector field integrates to a curve on the diffeomorphism group.